Check out this modified Tata Winger that has transformed into a luxury cabin on wheels.

 Also Read: Look At Dilip Chhabria Cars: From DC Avanti to Porsche 911 Turbo S

 DC-modified Tata Winger

 In terms of visuals, there are plenty of noticeable differences between the custom car and the stock one.
 Let’s begin with the exterior.
 The biggest criticism of DC Design has been its style.
 Apart from ‘Tarzan the wonder car’, and (to some extent) DC Avanti, company’s exterior styling portfolio seems less than ideal.
 The cars usually end up looking too quirky and/or alien.
-Even a butch and masculine car, like Mahindra Thar, ends up looking like a confused bug (check that out here).
+Even a butch and masculine car, like Mahindra Thar with a look of confused bug.
 Thankfully, the Winger is an exception here.
 It preserves its MPV silhouette, and adds premium touches all around with funky windows.
 The wheel-arches are filled by larger (than stock) wheels and low-profile tyres.

 Also Read: Here is India's First Ford Figo with Air-Suspension

 Of course, the highlight of the car is its interior design.
 Step into the cabin, and you are immediately hit with the air of premium-ness.
 The cabin feels more like a luxury lounge than an old-school Tata van.
 You could accidentally mistake it for a small, private movie theatre, which isn’t too far from reality though!
 There is a massive LCD TV on the wall that isolates the rear passenger section from the driver’s cabin.
 There are aircraft-style, roof-mounted AC vents inside, along with ambient mood lighting.
 All the windows come with opaque blind screens, including the rear windscreen.
 The side interior panels feature wood inserts, further adding to the luxurious experience.

 Also Read: Modified Hyundai Elite i20 With Gold Wrap and Sporty Body Kit

 An LCD television has also been installed inside